Ebazhanov/linkedin-skill-assessments-quizzes/eclipse/eclipse-quiz.md

 - [ ] to open a file by its name
 - [ ] to search the workbench for a class to open in an editor
 - [ ] to find a string in a text file
-- [x] to find all places where a certain tytpe is instantiated
+- [x] to find all places where a certain type is instantiated

 #### (9) In the JUnit view, what is the value in the parentheses after a previously run unit test?
 - [ ] the number of errors found in the test